 It might not be possible to disable location data sharing altogether.
-However, there are steps to reduce the volumes of data flowing to third parties.
+However, there are steps to reduce the volume of data flowing to third parties.

-After you connect to a VPN server, it replaces your IP address with the one pinpointing to the selected region.
-Hence, it helps obscure locations, anonymize your browsing, and supply fewer data to online entities.
+After you connect to a VPN server, it replaces your IP address with the one pinpointing your selected region.
+Hence, it helps obscure locations, anonymize browsing, and supply fewer data to online entities.